Notable Streets and County Highways in Lauderdale County, Mississippi

 T.K.
 Culpepper Road

-Federal-Aid Number: None
+Federal-Aid Number: None.

-Functional Classification: None
+Functional Classification: None.

 Notes: I've included this road on this page because it carries a hidden designation, MS 897, though I don't know why.
-This road isn't even a mile long, but was paved in late 2000.
+It connects to a county road on the Alabama side (Sumter CR 1).

 22nd Ave Heights/Causeyville Road

-Location: MS 145 at I-20/59 southeast to Causeyville.
+Location: From MS 145 at I-20/59 southeast to Causeyville (labeled on some maps as Increase).

 Notes: This road, along with MS 19, is an important route connecting Meridian with the southeastern part of Lauderdale County.
 Causeyville Road was built as a WPA project back during the 1930s, and as such is rather narrow, hilly, and very curvy, as secondary roads built back then tended to follow the contours of the land a great deal.
 In particular is one very nasty hairpin curve at Aycock Road in which Causeyville road does about a 120 degree turn.

-Speed Limit: 40-45 MPH
+Speed Limit: 40 MPH.

 Go to Meridian's Major Street Plan